UWB-Biocomputing/Graphitti/docs/BGDocs/01_introduction.md

 # 1. Introduction

-## 1.1 What is BrainGrid?
+## 1.1 What is DEBS?

-[BrainGrid](https://github.com/UWB-Biocomputing/BrainGrid) is an **open-source high-performance neural network simulator** that is intended to aid scientists and researchers by providing pre-built code that can be easily modified to fit different models.
+[DEBS](https://github.com/UWB-Biocomputing/BrainGrid) <!-- to change link  --> is an **open-source high-performance graph-based event simulator** that is intended to aid scientists and researchers by providing pre-built code that can easily be modified to fit different models.

-BrainGrid runs on both a CPU & GPU.
-The multi-threaded (GPU) uses NVIDIA's CUDA libraries and can provide a potential speedup of up to a twentieth of the original runtime.
+DEBS runs on both a CPU & GPU.
+The multi-threaded (GPU) version uses NVIDIA's CUDA libraries and can provide a potential speedup of up to a twentieth of the original runtime.
 The single-threaded (CPU) simulator compiles on a machine without CUDA libraries.

-## 1.2 What is BrainGrid for?
+## 1.2 What is DEBS for?

-BrainGrid is a framework for quickly implementing GPU-speed-up spiking neural networks.
-If you have a mathematical model for a spiking neural network, or if you have an idea for one, BrainGrid will provide you with a quick way of getting that network implemented in code and running on CPUs or GPUs.
+DEBS is a framework for quickly implementing GPU-speed-up graph-based networks.
+If you have a mathematical model for real world events, DEBS will provide you with a way of getting that network implemented in code and running on CPUs or GPUs.

-In sum, BrainGrid is designed to do the following:
+In sum, DEBS is designed to do the following:

-1. Simulate spiking neural networks with built-in models (such as leaky-integrate-and-fire neuron, izhikevich neuron)
+1. Simulate graph-based networks with built-in models.
+For example, the neuroscience simulator can do this with the leaky-integrate-and-fire neuron and izhikevich neuron.
-2. Provide a framework to make it easier to code models of your own
+2. Provide a framework to make it easier to code models of your own.
 3. Make these models FAST - provide code to make it easy to migrate models to single or multiple GPUs, providing a huge speedup from single or multi-threaded host-side models.

-## 1.3 Why do we need BrainGrid?
+## 1.3 Why do we need DEBS?

-The initial principles that we are basing BrainGrid on are as follows:
+The initial principles that we are basing DEBS on are as follows:

 - Provide support for common algorithms and data structures needed for biological neural simulation.
 This includes concepts such as:
   - *neurons* and *synapses*, which can be dynamical and have internal state that must be initialized, can be updated, and can be serialized and deserialized,